 Pediatric Device Consortia Grant Awarded September 2011

-The Office of Orphan Products Development (OOPD) is pleased to announce the recipients of the Pediatric Device Consortia Grant Program Awards for 2011/2012.
-The recipients are as follows:
+In September 2011, the Office of Orphan Products Development (OOPD) announced the recipients of the Pediatric Device Consortia Grant Program Awards for 2011/2012.
+The recipients were:

-Applicants were judged on the organizational capacity of their proposed consortiums to exert a sustained, powerful influence on the field of pediatric device development, as well as an assessment of potential device projects.
+Applicants were judged on the organizational capacity of their proposed consortiums to impact the field of pediatric device development, as well as an assessment of their proposed potential device projects.

-Those who received funding scored best in their unique abilities to serve as a national platform to advance the development of pediatric medical devices while supporting device projects whose outcomes could have a significant impact on the practice of medicine.
+Those who received funding scored best in their unique abilities to serve as national resources to advance the development of pediatric medical devices while supporting device projects whose outcomes could have a significant impact on the practice of medicine.

 The University of Michigan Pediatric Device Consortium (M-PED) and the Pediatric Medical Device Institute (PMDI) Device Consortium brought together a unique set of resources under the direction of James Geiger, MD and Andre Muelenaer, MD, to increase and accelerate the process of pediatric device innovation specifically targeting the needs of children.